snowex-hackweek/website-2022/book/projects/list_of_projects.md

-# List of Projects for the 2022 event
+# List of Projects

+Links to the GitHub repository and the Friday presentations for the 2022 event projects.

 | Project Name (with link to GitHub repo)                                            | final presentation                    |
 |:-----------------------------------------------------------------------------------|:--------------------------------------|